ruizdurazo/ruizdurazo/notes/on-story/index.md

 The larger, badder, more powerful the antagonist, the better the story.

 > quote
-> "If there isn’t a great villain, there isn’t a good story."
+> “If there isn’t a great villain, there isn’t a good story.”
 >
 > byline
 > Steven Pressfield